 No matter who you are, where you live, or what age you are, you have something that everyone else has, too… a skeleton!
 The skeleton is composed of a complex system of bones to keep you upright and moving, all while protecting your internal organs.
 The skeleton also holds the key to many fun and surprising facts.

-At birth, humans are born with about 300 bones!
+One of the most important human skeleton facts is how many bones we have!
+At birth, humans are born with about 300 bones.

 Bones are ...
 Alive?